Here is one of our older blog posts that we think deserves another look.

 Coaches and recruiters will want to see your skills but they recognize that you might make mistakes.
 Coaches have told us they are looking for “great team guys who play the game hard” and players who are “going to hustle and compete” every time they are out on the field.
 That means that staying positive and putting in max effort go a long way even when luck or bad hops work against you.

 All high school players will want the recruiters to put their names on the top of their lists, but you won’t be able to force it.
-Instead of pressing and trying too hard, the best way to impress a college coach is to trust yourself, play relaxed, play confident, and play hard.
+Instead of pressing and trying too hard, the best way to impress a college coach is to trust yourself, trust the work you’ve put into preparing for the game, play relaxed, play confident, and play hard.